NVIDIA/NeMo/docs/source/asr/asr_language_modeling.rst

 *  :ref:`ngram_modeling`
 *  :ref:`neural_rescoring`

-It is possible to use both approaches on the same CTC ASR model.
+It is possible to use both approaches on the same ASR model.
-RNNT and Hybrid Autoregressive Transducer (HAT) models support only N-gram language modeling.

 .. _ngram_modeling: